Intuned/intuned-api-sdk-typescript/docs/sdks/authsessions/README.md

 ## delete

-Deletes an authentication session by ID.
+Deletes an Auth Session by ID.

 ### Example Usage